Where do you find the time to write?

 Just like anything "extracurricular" that takes work, it can be helpful to schedule your writing time.
 This is an oldie, but a goodie.
 I never started working out until my friends and I decided to hit the rock climbing gym every Wednesday.
 Participating in NaNoWriMo always results in my biggest writing numbers of the year, just due to the inherent daily scheduling.

-lp.
+Similarly, turning it into a habit can also help.
 Maybe you know someone who runs a mile every morning before work, or does yoga every night before they go to sleep.
 Writing for an hour (or writing a thousand words or so) at a specific time of day can help make it less of a choice and more of a natural part of your day.
 Right now, your body expects to relax in the evening.
 If you train your body to expect to write for an hour first, over time, it will feel like less of a struggle to do it.

 Another great tip actually doesn't stem from exercise, but rather decluttering.
 They say if your room is a mess, commit to putting away eight things.
 Usually, that's enough to motivate yourself to do more--but worst case scenario, you put away eight things!
 That's better than nothing!
 Try to commit to writing one hundred words a day (start small at first).
 If you do nothing else all week, you'll sti